 Outside, the rain beat sideways, driving against the man’s skin with the strength of the breaking waves below.
 The wind plastered his drenched hair against his face, and he shook his head violently to clear the wet strands from his eyes, flinging a cloud of black droplets that were lost in the surrounding deluge.
-He sprinted along the shoreline toward the to
+He sprinted along the shoreline

 Forests of the Mind"And this, our life, exempt from public haunt, finds tongues in trees, books in the running brooks, sermons in stones, and good in everything."
 William Shakespeare